luontola/territory-bro/resources/public/documentation.md

 ## Printing Territory Cards

-Log in to <https://beta.territorybro.com>, choose your congregation and go to the *Printouts* page.
+Go to your congregation's **Printouts** page.
 You should see your territories ready to be printed using various card templates.
-You can print multiple territories at once by holding down `Ctrl` or `Shift` to select them from the territories list.
+You can print multiple territories at once by holding down `Ctrl` or `Shift` to select them from the territory list.

 By default, the background maps from OpenStreetMap are used, but Territory Bro can support also other freely available maps.
 [Create an issue](https://github.com/luontola/territory-bro/issues) if you know about a map you wish to use.
 (Note